Isaiah 46

 Isaiah 46 is the forty-sixth chapter of the Book of Isaiah in the Hebrew Bible or the Old Testament of the Christian Bible.
 This book contains the prophecies attributed to the prophet Isaiah and is a part of the Nevi'im (books of the Prophets).
 Isaiah 40–55 is known as "Deutero-Isaiah" (or "Second Isaiah") and dates from the time of the Israelites' exile in Babylon.

 Text

-The original text was written in Hebrew language.
-This chapter is divided into 13 verses.
+The original text was written in Biblical Hebrew.
+The chapter is divided into 13 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text tradition, which includes the Codex Cairensis (895), the Petersburg Codex of the Prophets (916), Aleppo Codex (10th century), Codex Leningradensis (1008).

 Fragments containing parts of this chapter were found among the Dead Sea Scrolls (3rd century BC or later):